4°C Cooling | Air Cooling | Use and Operation

 What types of tubes can be used?

-5mL tube models: The Bullet Blender® Blue 5 units work with 5ml Axygen® brand screw top transport tubes.
-We also offer a model that works with Eppendorf® 5 mL tubes.
+5mL tube models: The Bullet Blender® Storm 5 units work with 5ml Axygen® brand screw top transport tubes.
+We also offer the Bullet Blender 5 E that works with Eppendorf® 5 mL tubes.
 As these are different in size than the Axygen tubes, these 5mL models can handle one type of tube or the other, but not both in the same instrument.

 How do you set the Bullet Blender® to mix, disrupt, or homogenize different types of samples?

 You can adjust the speed and the duration.
 Adjusting the speed affects how firmly the strikers impact the sample tubes, and thus how vigorously the sample tubes are forced to oscillate.
 The "speed" setting is a measure of homogenization power.
 A direct measure of speed would be misleading because the sample tubes are forced to oscillate at a range of frequencies.
 Adjusting the duration affects the total number of impacts.
 Homogenizing tough tissue requires longer durations at full "speed", while mixing or cell dissociation requires lower "speeds".

 How easy is it to operate the Bullet Blender®?

 Simply place up to 24 sample tubes in the holders, set the desired duration and speed, and push start.
 All the samples will be processed simultaneously, without any chance of cross contamination.

 How much sample can be homogenized in each microcentrifuge tube?

 General tips: Tubes should be filled no more than 75% full (50% for 50 mL tubes).
 The air volume inside the tube is critical to allow the sample to be ground up inside the tube, so if the tube is overfilled, the efficiency of the homogenization is reduced.
 A very high ratio of buffer to sample can also impair homogenization.
 A good general rule of thumb is to use one volume of beads and two volumes of buffer per volume of sample.